Same-sex marriage in Scotland

 Same-sex marriage has been legal in Scotland since 16 December 2014.
 As family law is not reserved to the Parliament of the United Kingdom, the Scottish Parliament has legislative competence to make changes to the law on marriage.
-A same-sex marriage law was approved by the Scottish Parliament on 4 February 2014 and received royal assent on 12 March 2014.
+A same-sex marriage law, the Marriage and Civil Partnership (Scotland) Act 2014, was approved by the Scottish Parliament on 4 February 2014 and received royal assent by Queen Elizabeth II on 12 March.
 It came into effect on 16 December with many civil partners converting their relationships into marriages, while the first same-sex marriage ceremonies occurred on 31 December 2014.

-Civil partnerships for same-sex couples have been legal in Scotland since 2005.
+Civil partnerships for same-sex couples have also been legal in Scotland since 2005 following enactment of the Civil Partnership Act 2004.

 Civil partnerships

 Legislative action

 Civil partnerships have been recognised for same-sex couples in Scotland since 2005 following the enactment of the Civil Partnership Act 2004 (Achd Com-pàirteachasan Sìobhalta 2004, /gd/; Ceevil Pairtnery Act 2004, /sco/).
 The Act gives same-sex couples most, but not all, of the rights and responsibilities of civil marriage.
-Civil partners are entitled to the same property rights as married opposite-sex couples, the same exemption as married couples on inheritance tax, social security and pension benefits, and also the ability to get parental responsibility for a partner's children, as well as responsibility for reasonable maintenance of one's partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and others.
+Civil partners are entitled to the same property rights as married opposite-sex couples, the same exemption as married couples on inheritance tax, social security and pension benefits, and the ability to receive parental responsibility for a partner's children, as well as responsibility for reasonable maintenance of one's partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and others.
 There is a formal process for dissolving partnerships akin to divorce.

 The legalisation of same-sex marriage in Scotland has had several notable impacts on legislation relating to Scottish civil partnerships.
 The Scottish Government has elected to introduce: